Having trouble connecting the DHT22/AM2302 to the D1 Mini / ESP8266? Here’s a possible solution.

 'Channel 10004-1 Humidity': Sending state nan % with 0 decimals of accuracy

-For those that are frustrated but patient, you may notice that after power cycling the board after flashing will make it work again.
+For those who are frustrated but patient, you may notice that power cycling the board after flashing will make it work again.
 Then, we will start posting on the forums asking why the DHT22 only works sometimes and is inconsistent.

 The Cause